paulinagorecka/cremita/README.md

 How do I use it?
 ----

-Just pass a repository name and a starting and ending hash as arguments.
+Just pass a repository name and a starting and ending commit identifier as arguments.
 For example:

 ```
 bundle exec ruby cremita.rb example/foobar v1.0.0 34a8b99